Methods and practices of the Board of Management and Supervisory Board

 - monitoring the financial reporting process,

-Once the auditor has completed its reports, the Audit Committee examines the Annual and Consolidated Financial Statements as well as the Management Reports of the parent company and the Group on the basis of these reports and oral explanations by the Board of Management and by the auditor.
+Once the auditor has completed its reports, the Audit Committee examines the Annual and Consolidated Financial Statements as well as the Combined Management Report of the Audi Group and AUDI AG on the basis of these reports and oral explanations by the Board of Management and by the auditor.
 It makes a recommendation to the Supervisory Board on the establishment of the Annual Financial Statements as well as recommendations on the election of the auditor.

 The Audit Committee discusses the main focus of the audit with the auditors and proposes this to the Supervisory Board for resolution.
 It assesses the suitability and independence of the auditor and prepares the fee agreement with the auditor.

-The Audit Committee discusses the Interim Report with the Board of Management prior to its publication.
+The Audit Committee discusses the Interim Financial Report with the Board of Management prior to its publication.

 The Audit Committee normally meets four times per calendar year.